jas-dev/snowflake-access-queries/README.md

 # Snowflake Access Data Query and Export Tool

 This tool connects to a Snowflake instance, executes a set of predefined queries, and exports the results to an Excel file, with each query's output in a separate worksheet.
 I developed this at USAA in support of Information Governance and IAM objectives while designing and managing the IAM architecture for Snowflake access.
+There are several ways to automate these queries and outputs based on the use case, but this one was the least complex and most expedient for my needs.
 The output of this tool allows you to greatly enrich data from your IdP and other sources to gain actionable insights.

 ## Features